Fatty Liver Treatment in Ayurveda

 The liver is connected to a number of other organs, tissues, and systems throughout the body.
 Ayurveda provides us with ancient, yet incredibly relevant views on these relationships, which can help us to better understand better how to support the liver.

 For the fatty liver treatment in ayurveda, we need to identify the disease on the basis of Ayurveda.
 Ayurveda describes the liver as a hot organ.
 This signals a close relationship between the liver, Agni (the fire principle), pitta dosha, and the energy of transformation.
-For the treatment of fatty liver disease, the ayurvedic professional needs to identify the cause of the disease in the context of Ayurveda.
+For the Natural treatment of fatty liver disease, the ayurvedic professional needs to identify the cause of the disease in the context of Ayurveda.
 In Ayurveda, the fatty liver is caused due to the vitiation of pitta dosha.
-This will help the professionals in fatty liver treatment in ayurveda.
+This will help professionals in fatty liver natural treatment.
 There is a various fatty liver treatment in Ayurveda listed below:

 - Abhyangam (Ayurvedic Self-Massage) - The practice of abhyanga is deeply detoxifying for the liver and the body itself.
 It settles the nervous system, calms and nourishes the skin, promotes healthy circulation, helps to lubricate and rejuvenate all of the tissue, and supports cleansing and detoxification throughout the system, thereby supporting the liver.